ToNi3141/Rasterix/README.md

     - [Bug](#bug)
   - [No depth buffer for glOrtho()](#no-depth-buffer-for-glortho)
 - [Possible performance improvements in the software part](#possible-performance-improvements-in-the-software-part)
-# RasteriCEr
+# Rasterix
-The RasteriCEr is a rasterizer implementation mainly for an iCE40 FPGA.
+The Rasterix is a rasterizer implementation mainly for an iCE40 FPGA.
 It can be used with micro controllers and offers an API similar to OpenGL.
 The main goal is/was to implement the whole fixed function pipeline of OpenGL 1.5 / OpenGL ES1.1 and that it is faster than a software implementation.
 I am confident that at least the second goal is achieved, but for the first one, a bigger FPGA is required.
 Currently some features like stencil buffer, fog, second texture unit, texture filtering and so on are missing.
 Currently it has more the nature of a prototype and maybe a prove of concept.
 Hopefully this software is somehow useful for someone or is at least good enough for education or inspiration.

 # Working games